mcmatan/TopicEventBus/README.md

 Now inside ConversationVC, subscribe to this event:

-- Notice you only need to specify the return value you are excpeting, for TopicEventBus will figger out what event you are waiting for
+*Notice you only need to specify the return value you are excpeting, for TopicEventBus to figger out the event you are subscribing for*

 ```Swift
 class ConversationVC: UIViewController {